-Investigations will normally be carried out by the Professional Standards Department who shall consult with the Internal Audit Manager as appropriate and keep him informed of progress.
+Investigations will normally be carried out by the Professional Standards Department, who shall consult with the Internal Audit Manager as appropriate and keep him informed of progress.
 The operation of this Regulation shall be in accordance with the agreed protocol between the Professional Standards Department and Internal Audit and authorised by the PCC CFO and the CC CFO.

 The PCC CFO will keep the chair of the JIAC informed of the suspected fraud.

-At the conclusion of the investigation, the Internal Audit Manager shall review the case to identify any internal control weaknesses that allowed the financial irregularity to happen and shall make recommendations to ensure the risk of recurrence is minimized.
+At the conclusion of the investigation the Internal Audit Manager shall review the case to identify any internal control weaknesses that allowed the financial irregularity to happen and shall make recommendations to ensure that the risk of recurrence is minimised

-15. Internal audit shall provide an undertaking to respect the confidential nature of the service and to employ suitable staff only.
+3.15.
+Internal audit shall provide an undertaking to respect the confidential nature of the service and to employ suitable staff only.

-External Audit Overview and Control
+External Audit

-- 16. The Secretary of State for Communities and Local Government has delegated statutory functions from the Audit Commission 1998 to Public Sector Appointments Limited (PSAA) on a transitional basis by way of a letter of delegation issued under powers contained in the Local Audit and Accountability Act 2014.
-Under these arrangements, the company is responsible for appointing auditors to the Office of Police and Crime Commissioner and local police bodies.
-The transitional arrangements have been extended to 2017/18 so PSAA will continue to be responsible for appointing their auditors.
-Under these transitional arrangements, PSAA appoints an audit firm to carry out audit of the corporations sole of OPCC and the Chief Constable, under the Code of Audit Practice as published by the National Audit Office.
-The basic duties of the external auditor are governed by section 15 of the Local Government Finance Act 1982, the Local Government Act 1999 and the Local Audit and Accountability Act 2014 Under the Act, the Comptroller ad Auditor General is responsible for preparing and maintaining the Code of Audit Practice, which sets out what local auditors are required to do to fulfill their responsibilities under the Act.
-The code of audit practice issued in April 2005 sets out the auditor's objectives to review and report upon: - The audited body's financial statements - Whether the expenditure and income recorded in the financial statements have applied to the purpose intended by Parliament and the financial transactions recorded in the financial statements conforms to the authorities which govern them (regularity); - Aspects of the audited body's arrangements to secure value for money. - 17.
+- 3.16.
+Public Sector Audit Appointments Ltd is responsible for appointing external auditors to the PCC and CC up to 2017-18 Accounts.
+From 2018-19 both the PCC and CC can appoint their own external auditors.
+The basic duties of the external auditor are governed by section 15 of the Local Government Finance Act 1982, and the Local Government Act 1999.
+The code of audit practice issued in April 2005 sets out the auditor's objectives to review and report upon: - The audited body's financial statements and its statement on internal control, including the Annual Governance Statements. - Aspects of the audited body's corporate governance arrangements - Whether the audited body has made proper arrangements for securing economy, efficiency and effectiveness in its use or resources. - Aspects of the audited body's arrangements to manage performance. - 3.17.
 In auditing the accounts the external auditor must be satisfied that: - The accounts are prepared in accordance with the relevant regulations. - They comply with the requirements of all other statutory provisions applicable to the accounts. - They "present fairly" the financial position of the organisation. - Proper practices have been observed in the compilation of the accounts. - The body whose accounts are being audited has made proper arrangements for securing economy, efficiency and effectiveness.

-- 18. The key controls for external auditors are - External auditors are appointed by Public Sector Audit Appointments Ltd, which prepares a code of audit practice, which external auditors follow when carrying out their duties. - External auditors are independent in their operation.
+- 3.18.
+The key controls for external auditors are - External auditors are appointed by Public Sector Audit Appointments Ltd, which prepares a code of audit practice, which external auditors follow when carrying out their duties. - External auditors are independent in their operation.

-- 19. The PCC CFO and the CC CFO shall liaise with the external auditor and advise the PCC and CC on their responsibilities in relation to external audit and ensure there is effective liaison between external and internal audit; to ensure that for the purposes of their work the external auditors are given the access to which they are statutorily entitled in relation to premises, assets, records, documents, correspondence, control systems and personnel, subject to appropriate security clearance. - 20.
-To provide the Audit Committee with : - The external audit Annual Governance Report for consideration. - The external audit annual work plan and fee are reported for approval. - The Annual Audit Letter.
+3.19.
+The PCC CFO and the CC CFO shall liaise with the external auditor and advise the PCC and CC on their responsibilities in relation to external audit and ensure there is effective liaison between external and internal audit.

+To ensure that for the purposes of their work the external auditors are given the access to which they are statutorily entitled in relation to premises, assets, records, documents, correspondence, control systems and personnel, subject to appropriate security clearance.

+3.20.
+To provide the Audit Committee with:

+- The external audit Annual Governance Report for consideration. - The external audit annual work plan and fee are reported for approval. - The Annual Audit Letter.